legend-exp/LegendDataManagement.jl/docs/src/extensions.md

 plot(det)
 ```

-A detector can also be constructed using the filename of the LEGEND metadata detector-datasheet JSON file (no `$LEGEND_CONFIG` required):
+A detector can also be constructed using the filename of the LEGEND metadata detector-datasheet JSON file (no `$LEGEND_DATA_CONFIG` required):

 ```julia
 det = SolidStateDetector(LegendData, "V99000A.json")